 When we talk about sexual violence, the language that we use matters.
 Below is an overview of some key definitions.

-It is important to recognize that those who have experienced sexual violence will have their own way to refer to their experience - there is no one "correct" or "best" way.
+It is important to recognize that those who have experienced sexual violence will have their own way to refer to themselves and their experience.
+There is no "correct" or "best" way to do so.

-Some people prefer to be referred to as 'Survivor', others may prefer 'Victim'.
+Some people prefer to be called a 'survivor', while others may prefer 'victim'.
 We also recognize this language is imperfect, and cannot capture the entirety of someone's experience or their identity.

 An umbrella term that encompasses a broad range of sexual behavior, whether physical or psychological, that is committed, threatened or attempted against a person without the person's consent.

 It takes many forms including, but not limited to:

 - sexual violence

 - sexual assault: